“Someone was cheated; his/her life was too short.” “How would I survive this?” “I do not want him to be forgotten.” “Why her? Why me?”

 Counselor Shivani Misri Sadhoo says it is fairly normal to experience these symptoms, but if you are experiencing them quite intensely or for a prolonged duration of time post suffering the loss, you may need to look into grief/bereavement/loss counseling or grief therapy at Saarthi Counselling Services.

 Counselor Shivani says in general, the difference between counseling and therapy is just one of semantics.
 Both counseling and therapy use discussion between the client and the counselor to assist the client address emotional, mental, or behavioral concerns and solve them.

-However, the terms counseling and therapy are sometimes used in a bit different ways, counseling is mostly used to refer to sessions aimed at assisting clients who are dealing with everyday stressors and finding ways to cope with normal issues and problems, while therapy is quite frequently used to describe sessions in which individuals are battling more difficult, pervasive, and chronic problems, such as depression, anxiety, or addiction.
+However, the terms counseling and therapy are sometimes used in a bit different ways, counseling is mostly used to refer to sessions aimed at assisting clients who are dealing with everyday stressors and finding ways to cope with normal issues and problems, while therapy is quite frequently used to describe sessions in which individuals are battling more difficult, pervasive, and chronic problems, such as depression or anxiety.